joydragon/nmap2icinga2/README.md

 ## Port Discovery

-We have now only the port discovery part.

 Using only the port discovery capabilities of nmap (without the -sV flag) and the grepable flag (-oG), we can define the host for icinga2 with just one script.

+## Service Discovery

+If we now use the port discovery capabilities of nmap (the -sV flag) and the grepable flag (-oG), we can define the host for icinga2 with one script also, but changing the definition of the services.